nathanctech/fivem_logger/README.md

 1. Copy the `logger` resource to your resources folder.
 This resource requires `mysql-async` to also be installed and functioning.
 2. Run the `install.sql` file against the database you will be logging to.
-3. Add `set server_name "YOUR_SERVER_NAME"` to your server.cfg.
+3. Add `set server_num "YOUR_SERVER_NAME"` to your server.cfg.
 This will be the "server_name" field in the table.

 ## Usage